 Assisting individuals in living meaningful and productive lives in the community

-UNC's ACT Team is well-known for its success in providing transition support for individuals with severe mental illness as they move from a facility to living in the community.
+UNC's ACT Teams are well-known for its success in providing transition support for individuals with severe mental illness as they move from a facility to living in the community.
 With expansion of UNC clinics to Wake County, a new Wake ACT Team now serves patients in Wake County.

 This evidenced- based practice model provides an individual with a comprehensive team of mental health professionals and paraprofessionals with a common goal of assisting these clients /patients in receiving medication and other care that will allow them to live a meaningful life, preferably in an independent living situation.
 It serves individuals in various settings, including home, work and community.

 The team is comprised of a team leader, mental health professionals, nursing staff, a team psychiatrist, housing specialist, vocational specialist, substance abuse specialist and a peer support specialist.
 Individuals are seen an average of 12 times per month for medication monitoring, symptom monitoring, therapeutic interventions and care coordination activities.
 The team is available to patients 24/7, 365 days/yr.